BTCapsule/BTCapsule_Android/README.md

 This repository is to use BTCapsule for Android, and is recommended over the original BTCapsule for reasons discussed below.
 To learn more about BTCapsule and how to use it, please visit https://github.com/BTCapsule/BTCapsule.
+The Android version looks different, but works the exact same way.

 BTCapsule creates a P2SH address that is timelocked to 500,000,001 (the earliest timestamp recognized by the Bitcoin network) at the script level.
 The sender wallet contains a raw transaction that is timelocked to 500,000,001 at the transaction level and allows you, the original holder, to redeem your Bitcoin at any time.
 The receiver wallet contains a raw transaction that is locked at whatever date you choose, which is then converted to a unix timestamp.